1.c) Stars, expansion of the Universe and dark energy

-Predominant model in Cosmology throughout most of last century was deceleration of expansion of the Universe since the initial explosion of the Big Bang.
+Predominant model in Cosmology throughout most of the last century was a deceleration of the Universe since the initial explosion of the Big Bang.
 This deceleration of expansion of the Universe would be due to gravitational attraction generated by the mass of stars.

-Discussion centered on whether expansion of the Universe would eventually stop, giving way to a period of contraction of the Universe, or whether it would remain in an indefinite expansion.
-Using a simple analysis, result would depend on total mass of the Universe itself.
+Discussion centered on whether the expansion of the Universe would eventually stop, giving way to a period of contraction of the Universe, or whether it would remain in an indefinite increase.
+A simple analysis shows the result would depend on the total mass of the Universe itself.

-There are various ways of representing dark energy –cause of expansion of the Universe– mathematically.
-The most known idea of these was cosmological constant of Einstein.
-As is usually in Einstein’s theories, whether this constant exists or not is perfect.
+There are various ways of representing dark energy –cause of the expansion of the Universe– mathematically.
+The most general idea was the cosmological constant of Einstein.
+As usual in Einstein’s theories, whether this constant exists or not is perfect.
 Einstein’s Theory of Relativity adapts itself almost as well as Darwin’s theory of evolution.
 We do not know what they will say if it has ever confirmed that, both things exist at the same time!

-In theory, the cause of expansion of the Universe is the Big Bang, a great initial explosion that generated all the matter in the Universe.
-However, in the last decade of last century, it clearly appeared expansion of the Universe is accelerating.
-In other words, the separation velocity of stars is ever increasing.
-This phenomenon requires some sort of force or energy to justify it, and because there is no satisfactory theory to explain this energy in outer space, its name is dark energy.
+In theory, the cause of the expansion of the Universe is the Big Bang, an enormous initial explosion that generated all the matter in the Universe.
+However, in the last decade of last century, it appeared expansion of the Universe is accelerating.
+In other words, the separation velocity of galaxies is ever increasing.
+This phenomenon requires some force or energy to justify it, and because there is no satisfactory theory to explain this energy in outer space, its name is dark energy.

 1.c.2.b) Dark energy in the Global Physics

-Global Astrophysics uses a different approach, as it proposes simultaneous existence of processes of contraction and expansion of the Universe.
-In addition, these processes do not alter Euclidean space, simply the volume occupied by the global aether.
-In other words, Euclidean space is a concept and a concept very useful that is better not to revise ever for the sake of sane reasoning.
+Global Astrophysics uses a different approach, as it proposes the simultaneous existence of processes of contraction and expansion of the Universe.
+Also, these processes do not alter Euclidean space, merely the volume occupied by the Global Aether.
+In other words, Euclidean space is a suitable concept, and that is better not to revise ever for the sake of sound reasoning.

-We must bear in mind that both expansion and contraction of the Universe are indeed coherent with the available information.
-Of course, the expansion is predominant in the big scale.
+We must bear in mind that both the expansion and contraction of the Universe are indeed coherent with the available information.
+Of course, the expansion is predominant on the big scale.

-As mentioned in the section on big black balls, creation of mass –black interaction– implies compression or concentration of the global aether.
+As mentioned in the section on big black balls, the creation of mass –black interaction– implies compression or concentration of the Global Aether.
 Consequently, they provoke contraction of the Universe.

-In addition, the capture of electromagnetic energy also entails an increase in the mass of big black balls and concentration of the global aether.
+Also, the capture of electromagnetic energy also entails an increase in the mass of big black balls and concentration of the Global Aether.

-Meanwhile, the white fountains or great emitters of electromagnetic radiation, normally known as stars, produce expansion of the Universe.
+Meanwhile, the white fountains or high emitters of electromagnetic radiation, generally known as stars, produce expansion of the Universe.

 Home physical experiment

-The usual visual model thinks of stars as points on an inflating balloon, so all points are getting further and further away from each other.
+The usual visual model thinks of stars as dots on an inflating balloon, so all points are getting further and further away from each other.

 Mechanisms of dark energy

-In effect, the life of stars –emitting electromagnetic waves– is causing the inverse phenomenon to the loops or curls in the formation of mass.
-Consequently, there will be an expansion of the global aether; or, in an imprecise and incorrect terminology from our point of view, expansion of the Universe or space.
+In effect, the life of stars –emitting electromagnetic waves– is causing the opposite phenomenon to the loops or curls in the formation of mass.
+Consequently, there will be an expansion of the Global Aether; or, in an imprecise and incorrect terminology from our point of view, expansion of the Universe or space.

-Interestingly enough, it seems that the most appropriate term for dark energy could in fact be white energy, which would also make dark matter unnecessary.
+Interestingly enough, it seems that the most appropriate term for dark energy could be white energy, which would also make dark matter unnecessary.

-The mechanism of dark energy is increase in volume of the global aether, as its elasticity causes displacement of the rest of the reticular structure of matter.
-This mechanism implies a new type of movement, the movement of global aether; we say new because it has not consideration in the application of Newton’s Laws of Dynamics.
+The mechanism of dark energy is increasing in the volume of the Global Aether, as its elasticity causes displacement of the rest of the reticular structure of matter.
+This mechanism implies a new type of movement, the movement of Global Aether; we say new because it has not a consideration in the application of Newton’s Laws of Dynamics.

-According to Global Mechanics, supporting medium of electromagnetic waves is gravitational field –luminiferous aether or tension of the longitudinal curvature of global aether.
-A direct consequence is that velocity of electromagnetic waves will be additive with respect to displacement of this tension.
+According to Global Mechanics, supporting medium of electromagnetic waves is gravitational field –LUM Aether (Luminiferous, universal, and mobile) or tension of the longitudinal curvature of Global Aether.
+A direct consequence is that velocity of electromagnetic waves will be additive concerning displacement of this tension.

-To be compatible with the Theory of Cosmic Inflation, velocity of decompression of global aether should be greater than the speed of light.
+To be compatible with the Theory of Cosmic Inflation, the velocity of decompression of Global Aether should be higher than the speed of light.
 In this case, collisions between matter and antimatter could help verification of this statement, though we doubt current technology has the necessary precision.